 And are you seriously reading a book right now?
 Who are you, freaking Makoto?
-We’re eating dinner dammit.
-And if you knew I was coming over, why didn’t you make the bed?
-You’d have a lot more luck with your carrot if you did a little housework.
+We’re eating dinner!
+And if you knew I was coming over, why didn’t you make the bed and do a little housework?

 Seriously?
 Yes, I said something.